atomtables/atom-stack/friendman/friendMessageDataInfo.md

 chat with a friend, a user will go to `/chatting/<username>`.
 The user will be unable to chat with a user until they have sent a friend request, and the friend request has been accepted.

+## UPDATE 20/5
+we are adding an extra field to the friend information model called `outgoing_friend_requests`.
+This will only be used to manage the friend requests that the user has sent.
+This will be stored in the database as a python list.
+For everything else, we will use `incoming_friend_requests`, prior known as `friend_requests`.